respond-dev/respond/README.md

 npm start
 ```

-Visit <http://localhost:3000> to view your universally rendered homepage!
+Visit <http://localhost:3000> to view your new universally rendered homepage!

 ## Universal request pipeline